 Student health insurance requirements

-Cornell Health bills students’ health insurance plans (in-network or out-of-network) as the primary payer for medical and psychiatry services received on campus (counseling services and asymptomatic sexually transmitted infection [STI] screenings are excluded from insurance billing).
+- Cornell Health will bill your health insurance plan (in-network OR out-of-network) as the primary payer for medical and psychiatry services received on campus (most counseling services as well as asymptomatic sexually transmitted infection [STI] screenings are excluded from insurance billing).

-Please note: Students (or a parent, if they are the policy holder) may receive an explanation of benefits (EOB) from their insurance company indicating that these remaining costs (copayments, coinsurance, deductibles) are due for services received at Cornell Health.
-In most cases, Cornell Health covers these costs automatically (see our Cost for Service page for details) and the student / parent is not responsible for the charge(s).
+- Insurance notices: Students (or a parent, if they are the policy holder) may receive an explanation of benefits (EOB) from their insurance company indicating that these remaining costs (copayments, coinsurance, deductibles) are due for services received at Cornell Health.
+In most cases, Cornell Health covers these costs automatically (see our Cost for Service page for details) and the student / parent is NOT responsible for the charge(s).

 Automobile No Fault claims & Workers Compensation:

-• Cornell Health participates with and can submit claims to No-Fault for medical or physical therapy services.
+- Cornell Health can submit claims on your behalf to No-Fault for medical or physical therapy services (you must provide all case information to your Cornell Health provider).

 Cornell students visiting from other campuses and some non-students are eligible for a limited scope of services (see Who We Serve for details).

-• Cornell Health is in-network with: all Aetna plans, the Empire Plan (NYSHIP), and TRICARE.
+- Cornell Health is in-network with: all Aetna plans and TRICARE.
 We are currently negotiating to be in-network with most major insurance carriers (more detail will be available soon).

-• Medicare and Medicaid: We are not able to bill directly to Medicare or Medicaid, but we can help connect you to participating providers.
-If you choose to receive care at Cornell Health, you will be responsible for the charges.
+- Medicare and Medicaid: Cornell Health can bill Medicaid for services received at Cornell Health, with the exception of pharmacy services.
+We are not able to bill directly to Medicare, but we can help connect you to Medicare participating providers (if you choose to receive care at Cornell Health, you will be responsible for the charges).

 Payment options